Hearing Assessment in Barnsley

 • As a rule of thumb, it is a good idea to get your hearing checked every two years, this will allow us to monitor and track any changes to your hearing.

-• Our hearing assessment appointments taken 75 minutes to complete to ensure we cover everything in detail and allow you to ask any questions you may have.
+• Our hearing assessment appointments take 60 minutes to complete to ensure we cover everything in detail and allow you to ask any questions you may have.
 Don’t worry if you think of questions when you get home, you can always contact us to ask any questions you may have.

 • Common signs of hearing loss are: